Fowlart/art_fabric_event_stream/readme.md

 2. [x] Configure Spark Structured Streaming to get the resulting messages table that contains no duplicates and a full list of messages.
 Use the Delta format `merge into` capabilities for each batch stream function.
+Check and optimize.

 3. [x] Use DTOs to encapsulate message structure